User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-- Set up and configure Active Directory.
+- Deploy and configure Active Directory.

-- Manage users and machines through Group Policies.
+- Manage users and machines via Group Policies.

-- Control access to file servers.
+- Regulate access to file servers.

-- Set up a Certificate Service and manage certificates.
+- Set up Certificate Services and handle certificate management.

-- Implement and manage services such as encryption, certificates, and authentication.
+- Implement and manage services including encryption, certificates, and authentication.

 Network Security and Secure Communication